Families of Eliahou semigroups linked to Farey intervals: Experimental search for Eliahou semigroups

 \subsection{Results}

 Our search yielded~$17064$ Eliahou semigroups.
-All are \h-regular for~$h = 3$, $4$, $5$ or~$6$ or nearly so, like in Figure~\ref{fig:bish}, and all satisfy Wilf's conjecture.
-Table~\ref{tab:results} shows how these semigroups fall into the classes defined in Section~\ref{sec:definitions} and what their parameters are.
-To keep it legible, we excluded the $528$ semigroups with~$a/b\ge2$; all these semigroups are \h-regular and collision-free, so they are dealt with by Lemma~\ref{lem:S+}.
+All are \h-regular for~$h = 3$, $4$, $5$ or~$6$ or nearly so, like the examples in Figure~\ref{fig:beyond}, and all satisfy Wilf's conjecture.
+Table~\ref{tab:results} shows how these semigroups fall into the classes defined in the paper and what their parameters are.
+To keep it legible, we excluded the $528$ semigroups with~$a/b\ge2$; all these semigroups are \h-regular and collision-free, so they fall under the application of Lemma~\ref{lem:S+}.